Dorcas Richardson: A Story of Resilience and Freedom

 Rear of the Aiken-Rhett House c.1820, former enslaved quarters on either side, one for men and the other for women and children.
 Dorcas was enslaved here from c.1831-1865.

 Dorcas Richardson’s (1821 – 1887) story begins to appear in the historical record on a deed of trust, following the marriage of Harriet Lowndes (1812 – 1892) to William Aiken, Jr. (1806 – 1887) c.1831.
 Upon her marriage, all of Harriet Aiken’s (Lowndes) possessions, including Dorcas, officially passed to her new husband.
-At 48 Elizabeth Street, Dorcas was enslaved by the Aiken-Rhett family alongside other Black men, women and children, and while we do not know her exact role, she lived in an extremely oppressive environment and considered a possession of the family.
-For decades, Dorcas only knew a life within the brick boundaries of the property, and while enduring her enslavement, she became a wife, and mother of five.
+At the Aiken-Rhett House, Dorcas was enslaved by the Aiken family alongside other Black men, women and children, and while we do not know her exact role, we know that she lived in an oppressive environment and was considered the family's property.
+For decades, Dorcas only knew a life within the brick confines of the property, and while enduring her enslavement, she became a wife and mother of five.

 Enslaved Quarters at the Aiken-Rhett House Museum.
 Dorcas Richardson and her family would have lived in this building while enslaved by the Aiken-Rhett family, until 1865.

-The end of the Civil War and emancipation in 1865 irrevocably changed the trajectory of her life.
-Dorcas and her family’s emancipation from the Aiken-Rhett House left them to navigate a newfound freedom, an it enabled Dorcas to take authorship of the life she wanted to live.
-According to primary source documentation, Dorcas started working as a volunteer at the Shaw Colored Orphan Asylum almost immediately.
+Her emancipation at the end of the Civil War irrevocably changed the trajectory of her life.
+Dorcas and her family were left to navigate a newfound freedom, and it enabled Dorcas to finally take control of her life.
+According to primary sources, Dorcas started working as a volunteer at the Shaw Colored Orphan Asylum almost immediately.

-Established in 1865, the Shaw Colored Orphanage Asylum was the first orphanage for Black children in South Carolina, from Charleston to Greenville.
-(The Charleston Daily News,1886).
-Eventually working her way up to Head Matron, Dorcas Richardson earned praise for her ambition, intelligence, and watchfulness over the children.
+Established in 1865, the Shaw Colored Orphanage Asylum was the first orphanage for Black children in South Carolina.
+Eventually working her way up to Head Matron, Dorcas learned praise for her ambition, intelligence, and watchfulness over the children.
 In one report by the Board of Trustees of the State Orphan Asylum in 1873, they state that “Mrs. Richardson merits our high approval for the constant watchfulness and care that she bestows on the Children.”

-Dorcas detailed her duties as Head Matron as such, “[I] took general management of the institution, the care of the children, moral and personal, [and] acted as nurse and general drudge.”
-(Testimony of Dorcas Richardson, c.
+Dorcas detailed her duties as Head Matron as such, “[I] took general management of the institution, the care of the children, moral and personal, [and] acted as nurse and general drudge” (c.
 1877-1888).

 Dorcas continued to serve as Head Matron as the orphanage shifted ownership to the state in 1869 and experienced a dramatic decrease in funding.
 Unwilling to let budget constraints affect the well-being of the children, she personally organized fundraising efforts, like a fair, to solicit help from the community and supplement inconsistent financial support from the state.
 Dorcas’ dedication and resilience appears again in the historical record as she fought for an increased budget and used her own money to purchase vegetables for the orphaned children, with agreements that the orphanage would repay her.